 Submit button – The last field is usually a Submit button.

-Field names – Each of the fields in the form has its own name.
+Field names – Each of the fields in the form has a unique name.

 GET and POST – The data is then submitted to the web server using one of two methods: GET or POST.

-- With GET, each of the field names and field values is put in the Query Parameters portion of the URL (e.g. ?field1=value1&field2=value2), which is after the path and file name.
+- With GET, each of the field names and field values is put in the Query String portion of the URL (e.g. ?field1=value1&field2=value2), which is after the path and file name.

-- With POST, the HTTP Request Method (HTTP Command) is set to POST, and the field names and field values are placed in the Body of the HTTP Request.
+- With POST, the HTTP Request Method is set to POST, and the field names and field values are placed in the Body of the HTTP Request.

 - The POST method is typically more secure.
-Web Servers can log the entire GET Method, including query parameters.
+Web Servers can log the entire GET Method, including query strings.
 But POST parameters in the body are never logged.

-- NetScaler Web App Firewall (WAF) can do this inspection before the form data reaches the web server.
+- Citrix ADC Web App Firewall (WAF) can do this inspection before the form data reaches the web server.

 - WAF can also validate the form fields.
-For example, NetScaler WAF can ensure that only numeric characters can be entered in a zip code field.
+For example, Citrix ADC WAF can ensure that only numeric characters can be entered in a zip code field.

-Web App Firewalls for HTML Forms – HTML Forms are the most sensitive feature in any web application.
+Web App Firewalls for HTML Forms – HTML Forms are the most sensitive feature in any web application since a hacker can use a form to upload malicious content to the web server.
 Web Developers must write their web server code in a secure manner.
-Use features like NetScaler Web App Firewall to provide additional protection.
+Use features like Citrix ADC Web App Firewall to provide additional protection.

 - WAF for JSON, XML – Other forms of submitting data to web servers, like JSON objects, XML documents, etc. should also be inspected.
-NetScaler Web App Firewall can do this too.
+Citrix ADC Web App Firewall can do this too.